College of Humanities & Behavioral Sciences

 In order to maintain a practitioner-scholar model, our faculty engage in a wide range of research activities and encourage participation in their research teams.
 All have engaged in pro-bono consultancies with our students in the local area and enjoy the assistance of a strong alumni network for more distant client-based projects.

 Benjamin Biermeier-Hanson is an Assistant Professor.
 Prior to his time at Radford he worked as a faculty member at Albion College and in R&D at Denison Consulting.
 He received his M.A. and Ph.D. in Industrial-Organizational Psychology from Wayne State University and his B.A. from the University of Minnesota - Twin Cities.
 His current research interests revolve around leadership and organizational culture.
 Recent projects have examined congruence between leader prototypes and the effect of organizational monitoring on trust in leadership.
 Other research interests include subcultural differentiation and gendered differences in cultural perceptions.
-His teaching interests encompass most I/O topics with an additional interest in teaching methods and statistics courses.
+His teaching interests encompass most I/O topics with an additional interest in statistics and data science to aspiring practitioners.

 Jay Caughron is an Associate Professor who received his Ph.D. in Industrial-Organizational Psychology from the University of Oklahoma and his B.A. from Washington University in St. Louis.
 He has worked on grants from the Department of Defense, National Institute of Health, and National Science Foundation investigating leadership and ethical decision-making in a variety of contexts.
 Dr. Caughron’s research interests include workplace aggression, leadership, computerized applicant screening procedures, and ethical decision-making.
 His teaching interests include the foundations of I/O psychology, leadership, ethics and psychometrics.